microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 In real life scenario, this value will depend on your business needs.

 That's it!
+You now have your cache policy set up for all the operations of your API.
+The first call to an operation will cache the response of the API.
+From the next call, up to the retention delay (30 seconds in our scenario), the response will come from the cache directly, without hitting the backend API anymore, coming back way faster.
-You have now your cache policy setup **globally** on your API.
-You can now test it again with Postman or HTTP REST you should see the response time of your API reduced to a few milliseconds!
+You can now test it again with the `products.http` file, at least twice, and should see the response time of your API reduced to a few milliseconds from the second call!

 </details>

 ### Caching a specific operation

 In the previous section, you saw how to setup a cache policy globally for all your operations.
-But what if you want to cache only a specific operation?
+But what if you want to cache only a specific operation, a product catalog while making sure a news feed endpoint always returns the latest news for example ?

 Before testing this scenario, you need to remove the global cache policy you just added.
 To do this, go to the **All operations** section of your API and click on the **...** button of the **cache-lookup** and the **cache-store** policies and select **Delete**: